Skip to main content Skip to footer

 Refer to the Decarbonising Infrastructure Delivery Policy for the full list of mandatory and optional actions.

-All NSW Government infrastructure delivery agencies, excluding public non-financial corporations (including state owned corporations), public financial corporations or local government authorities.
+The Policy will apply to all NSW Government infrastructure delivery agencies.
+This excludes public non-financial corporations (including state owned corporations), public financial corporations or local government authorities.

-• >$50 million for building sector projects
+• $50 million for building sector projects

-• >$100 million for other infrastructure types.
+• $100 million for all other infrastructure types.

-The Policy will apply to projects that have their strategic business case initiated after April 2025.
+The Policy will apply to projects that have their strategic business case initiated after 4 April 2025.

 That is, it will not apply retrospectively to projects that obtained an investment decision prior to the policies commencement, or to business cases that have already been in development prior to the Policy’s operation.